Master Programme in Georesources Engineering

-Europe finest technical universities with a long tradition in these areas.
-Through a common European cooperation - Erasmus Mundus - creates Luleå University (Sweden), Teknische Universität Bergakademie Freiberg (Germany), University of Liège (Belgium) and the Université de Lorraine (France) together with local industrial partners, a unique competence network - consortium - with objective is to develop world-leading education and research in Georesources Engineering.
-Content and structure The Master programme EMerald is 2 years (120 ECTS) and consists of specially designed courses at the participating universities.
-The intention is that each student is traveling and getting to know the universities, studying with them and finally choose where he / she wants to do his master thesis.
-In this perspective the master programme begins at the University of Liège who is also responsible for the admittance process.
-From there, the University of Nancy is responsible for training in advanced knowledge of Georesouces modeling, while the universities in Freiberg and Luleå is responsible for training in Geology, Mineral resources and Mineral technology.
-The program aims to find the right balance between knowledge of mineral resources, ie ores (geology, resource characterization, ore reserve calculation modeling) and mineral processing (crushing, grinding, rough milling, leaching, waste management).
+Europe’s finest technical universities with a long tradition in these areas are co-operating.
+Through a common European cooperation: Luleå University (Sweden), Teknische Universität Bergakademie Freiberg (Germany), Université de Liège (Belgium), and the Université de Lorraine (France).
+All together with local industrial partners, creates a unique competence network - EMERALD - with objective to provide world-leading education and research in Georesources Engineering.
+The Master programme is 2 years (120 ECTS) and consists of specially designed courses at the universities.
+Each student is traveling between the participating universities, studying with them, and finally choosing where he / she wants to do the master thesis.
+The master programme begins at the University of Liège, which is also responsible for the admittance process.
+The University of Nancy is responsible for training in advanced knowledge of georesouces modelling, while the universities in Freiberg and Luleå are responsible for training in geology, mineral resources and mineral processing.
+The program aims to find the right balance between knowledge of mineral resources, i.e. ores (geology, resource characterization, ore reserve calculation modelling) and mineral processing (crushing, grinding, separation, leaching, waste management).
 The programme comprises a broader view of life cycle assessment of mineral resources and the potential for urban mining.
 The program also includes professional seminars to highlight the strategic, economic, environmental and social challenges of modern mining.
-The geometallurgical perspective on Georesources is central to the programme.
-Modern teaching with project-based learning and field work will be used.
-Students who meet graduation requirements will be awarded the following degrees: Master in Geosciences Engineering (Sweden) Master en "Géosciences: planètes, ressources, environnement (France) Ingénieur Civil des Mines et Géologue (Belgium) The selection of candidates will be a collaborative process between the partner universities.
-Universities and local industrial partners will provide opportunities for research and training.
-The master programme is intended for candidates with at least a bachelors degree (180 credits) in engineering, with specialisation in Geology.
-Also suitable background is Masters Degree in Geology with work experience.
+The geometallurgical perspective on georesources is central to the programme.
+Modern teaching with project-based learning and field work is used.
+Students who fulfil graduation requirements will be awarded the following degrees: Master in Geosciences Engineering (Sweden) Master en Géosciences: planètes, resources, environement (France) Ingénieur Civil des Mines et Géologue (Belgium) The selection of candidates is a collaborative process between the partner universities.
+They and local industrial partners will provide opportunities for research and training.
+The master programme is intended for candidates with at least a Bachelor’s degree (180 credits) in engineering, with specialisation in geology.
+Also suitable background is a Master’s degree in geology with work experience.